g2sgautam/Machine-Learning/README.md

-# MyCodeRepository---Machine-Learning
+# Machine-Learning

-Basic syntaxes and practise of syntaxes in Python for Machine Learning
+Analysis of various datasets and applying Machine Learning Models to solve various problems.